 Created from an OMRF discovery, this therapy from Baxter for patients with a life-threatening protein C deficiency was the first drug licensed under the European Union’s centralized marketing procedure.

-This South San Francisco-based biotech company develops drugs for treatment of central nervous system diseases.
+This South San Francisco-based biotech company develops drugs for the treatment of central nervous system diseases.
 Formed based on OMRF technology for the treatment of Alzheimer’s disease, CoMentis’ investors include Sanderling Ventures, Clarus Ventures and Astellas Pharma.

 A molecular diagnostics company, Crescendo is founded on OMRF technology that measures disease activity and treatment response in rheumatoid arthritis patients.
 After developing Vectra DA, an advanced blood test that measures disease activity and is used by rheumatologists and patients everywhere, the company was acquired by Myriad Genetics for $270 million.